-Also on board is an amazingly-fast 2TB PCI-based solid-state drive, 32GB of high-speed DDR4-3600 RAM, and a massive 240mm liquid CPU cooler, which allows this mini-ITX rig to stay as cool as the big boys!
-Keeping the PC running is a 700W Platinum-rated power supply, and housing the system is the classy SilverStone SG15, which comes in at under 20 liters despite the capacity to hold all this gear, and more importantly, keep it all cool!
-Learn more about this awesome system and ask all your questions in our YouTube review of the similar SG14:
+Also on board is an amazingly-fast 1TB PCIe-based solid-state drive, 16GB of high-speed DDR4-3600 RAM, and a big 240mm liquid CPU cooler, which allows this mini-ITX rig to stay as cool as the big boys!
+Keeping the PC running is a 750W Platinum-rated power supply, and the big news this month is the switch to the trend-setting new Ssupd Meshlicious mini-ITX chassis, which comes in at under 17 liters despite the capacity to hold all this gear, and more importantly, keep it all cool!

+You’ll find our recommendations for the best accessories for this build later in this guide.
+For all products, we provide links to Amazon, Newegg, or B&H in the US, and our Amazon links will auto-convert for our readers in Canada, the UK, and parts of the EU, with regional substitutions made automatically where necessary.
 To support continued development of this guide, please use the affiliate links we provide in the guide.
-We provide links to Amazon or Newegg in the US, and our Amazon links will auto-convert for our readers in Canada, the UK, and parts of the EU, with regional substitutions made automatically where necessary.

 Video Card –